jamcgee/jamcgee.github.io/content/article/2025-02-14-ethernet-mii.md

 </math>

 Where <var>r</var> is the number of slot times and <var>n</var> is the retransmission attempt (presumably one-based but Clause 4.2.3.2.5 isn't clear).
-As the upper bound is a power of two, this makes it straightforward to generate in hardware by simply masking off the appropriate number of bits from a random generator, such as a Linear Feedback Shift Register (<abbr>LFSR</abbr>) formed from the <abbr>FCS<abbr> generation logic.
+As the upper bound is a power of two, this makes it straightforward to generate in hardware by simply masking off the appropriate number of bits from a random generator, such as a Linear Feedback Shift Register (<abbr>LFSR</abbr>) formed from the <abbr>FCS</abbr> generation logic.
 The slotTime for 10 and 100 megabit is 512 bits (128 clocks).

 <figure>